 How will I be notified?

-An Award Letter will be sent after the review/awarding process has been completed.
+A financial aid offer notification will be sent review/eligibility determination process has been completed.

 Can I get work-study during the Summer?

 Limited work-study funds are available for the Summer Semester.